 The finish of the golf wedge is a part of its beauty.
 It does not affect the overall performance of the wedge.

-There are many types of finish available.
+There are many types of finishes available.
 The most popular finish is the dark finish.
 It gives the wedge a premium look.
 But this dark finish can wear out over time.

 A more durable finish is the chrome and nickel finish.
 The Wilson Harmonized Golf Wedge has this finish.